pataprogramming/tones/curriculum/01-piano-chords.md

 video, and read that they use Clojure to create the music.
 Intrigued, she started to investigate Overtone.

 [Overtone](http://overtone.github.io) provides a way to generate sounds, synthetic instruments, and music using Clojure.
-While it is very advanced, it is pretty easy to get started, and interesting to explore.
+While it provides many sophisticated features, it's pretty easy to get started, and can be interesting to explore.

 **Linux Users**
 If you are on Linux, you need to have the jack daemon running.
 Take a